Open-Markets-Initiative/Directory/Organizations/Currenex/Protocols/Now.md

-## Now: Currenex Market Data
+## Now: Currenex Forex Spot Market Data

-Binary market data protocol for disseminating Fx market data from Currenex platforms using Cbp encoding.
+Itch-based market data service providing real-time access to Currenex Forex spot market data through multiple distinct feed channels.

 ### Overview

-Now is Currenex's market data protocol providing real-time foreign exchange pricing and order book data using the Currenex Binary Protocol (Cbp).
-The protocol delivers market data including order book updates, trade reports, and instrument reference data for Fx instruments available on the Currenex trading platform.

-Now serves as the core market data distribution mechanism for Currenex's electronic Fx trading venues, providing participants with the pricing information needed for trading decisions.
-The Cbp encoding framework offers efficient binary serialization with fixed message formats designed for high-throughput, low-latency Fx market data consumption.
+Currenex Now is the Currenex forex spot market data service, providing real-time access to executable prices and trade events for spot currency pairs.
+The service is comprised of several distinct market data feeds each carrying a specific slice of the market, allowing subscribers to consume exactly the data they need without receiving the full Currenex universe.

+Messages are delivered using a Currenex-specific Itch subset with compact fixed-width binary encoding.
+The protocol is supported over Tcp for reliable delivery and Udp for low-latency datagram delivery on controlled networks, matching the transport options available in the companion Currenex Esp service.

 ### Transport

-Tcp connections to Currenex market data gateways.
-Session management handles authentication, heartbeat monitoring, and sequence tracking for reliable message delivery.
+Tcp for reliable delivery of Itch Now market data messages over low-latency physical networks used by Currenex subscribers.
+Udp for low-latency datagram delivery of Itch Now market data on low-loss networks, with per-packet sequencing for gap detection.

 ### Key Characteristics

-- **Cbp encoded** - Currenex Binary Protocol for efficient binary message serialization
-- **Fx market data** - Real-time pricing and book data for foreign exchange instruments
+- **Forex spot market data** - Real-time prices and trades for spot currency pairs
-- **Order book updates** - Book depth changes reflecting Fx liquidity and pricing
-- **Trade reporting** - Executed transaction data for Fx currency pairs
+- **Multi-feed structure** - Multiple distinct market data feeds for different slices
-- **Instrument reference data** - Currency pair definitions and trading parameters
-- **Sequenced delivery** - Message sequence numbers for gap detection and recovery
+- **Itch encoded** - Compact fixed-width binary message format
+- **Dual transport** - Tcp for reliability, Udp for low latency on controlled networks
+- **Currenex platform** - Service tailored to Currenex forex subscribers